 Anti-social behaviour includes abusive or noisy neighbours, littering and graffiti.
 It can leave you feeling intimidated, angry and frightened.

-The Local Authority Anti Social Officer/s, Environmental Health Departments and the Police, along with other organisations, work together in a Community Safety Partnership to tackle antisocial behaviour problems.
+Local Authority Officers in Public Protection and Housing and the Police, along with other organisations, work together in a Community Safety Partnership to tackle antisocial behaviour problems.

 Everyone has the right to quiet enjoyment in their home.
 If you feel this has been disturbed due to excessive noise, for example persistent barking dogs, late night noise from pubs or clubs or machinery then the Local Authority can investigate the cause of the problem and this may lead to action taken against the perpetrator.
-To report a complaint contact the Community Wellbeing Team.
+To report a complaint contact the Public Protection team on firstname.lastname@example.org.

-Excessive noise caused by tenants of a HMO can be a management issue and the Local Authority may tackle the issue with the landlord using Management Regulations.
+Excessive noise caused by tenants of a HMO can be a management issue and the Local Authority Housing Service may tackle the issue with the landlord using Management Regulations.

 If the noise is as a result of a licenced premises or event then you should contact the Local Authority Licencing Section on 01545 572179 or email email@example.com.